influxdata/telegraf/plugins/inputs/ceph/README.md

 Collects performance metrics from the MON and OSD nodes in a Ceph storage cluster.

+Ceph has introduced a Telegraf and Influx plugin in the 13.x Mimic release.
+The Telegraf module sends to a Telegraf configured with a socket_listener.
+[Learn more in their docs](http://docs.ceph.com/docs/mimic/mgr/telegraf/)

 *Admin Socket Stats*

 This gatherer works by scanning the configured SocketDir for OSD and MON socket files.
 When it finds